dotnet/docs-maui/docs/fundamentals/triggers.md

 </Grid>
 ```

 In this example, the implicit `Style` targets <xref:Microsoft.Maui.Controls.Grid> objects.
-When the `IsChecked` property of the `CheckBox` is `false`, the background color of the <xref:Microsoft.Maui.Controls.Grid> is set to white.
+When the `IsChecked` property of the <xref:Microsoft.Maui.Controls.CheckBox> is `false`, the background color of the <xref:Microsoft.Maui.Controls.Grid> is set to white.
 When the `CheckBox.IsChecked` property becomes `true`, a `VisualState` change is triggered, and the background color of the <xref:Microsoft.Maui.Controls.Grid> becomes black.

 ### Device state trigger